-If you don’t get the required silky texture, it may be because you’ve overheated the milk (170 degrees or more will burn it!) or not turned up the steam to a sufficiently high pressure.
+If you don’t get the required silky texture, it may be because you’ve overheated the milk (170 degrees or more will burn it!) or not turned up the steam to sufficiently high pressure.

 It’s important not to store steamed milk, add cold milk to streamed milk or put steamed milk into the fridge.
 Steam a fresh milk pitcher for each beverage you make.

 Extra tip: To make an 8oz latte, make sure you have a milk pitcher with at least 12oz capacity – the milk will expand and froth up when heated, creating a real risk of overflowing!

 We’re getting close to drinking time!
 The final stage is to pour the steamed milk into the hot espresso.
 There is a question over whether it should be espresso over milk or vice versa.
 However, watch professional baristas in action and you’ll see it’s usually steamed milk into espresso.
 Try it the other way and see if it makes a difference!